About

 Telephone counselling, we have a phone call therapy session at a pre-booked time.
 We can discuss how this works in our initial session together.

-Online counselling uses Zoom.
+Online counselling uses Teams.
 This will allow us to see each other face to face using a device, such as a laptop, tablet or smartphone.

 Addiction